and Film Flops:

 Ironically, in late 2005, Akkad died from injuries sustained during terrorist attacks in Jordan.

-Producer/director Friedkin's gritty thriller film was a loose remake of Georges Arnaud's French novel and Henri-Georges Clouzot's classic film Le Salaire de la Peur (The Wages of Fear) (1953, Fr.) starring Yves Montand.
+Producer/director Friedkin's gritty thriller film was a loose remake of Georges Arnaud's French novel and Henri-Georges Clouzot's classic film Le Salaire de la Peur (The Wages of Fear) (1953, Fr.) starring Yves Montand, and telling of the transport of a truck with explosive cargo.
 The title of the film was poorly-chosen and completely misleading, since it didn't convey what the film was about, leading most viewers to assume it was another attempt at portraying the world of the supernatural.
 It was severely criticized at the time, possibly as backlash to the young arrogant director's early successes with The French Connection (1971) and The Exorcist (1973), although it had remarkable on-location cinematography, an Oscar-nomination for Best Sound, an electronic score by Tangerine Dream, and a well-filmed tense plot.
 The film's unjust demise was another example of how young, egotistical auteur directors in the "New Hollywood" (also including Francis Ford Coppola and Michael Cimino, among others) were being accused of failing by demanding unlimited budgets (this film was originally budgeted at $2.5 million), and another illustration of how poor promotion and merchandising could cripple a film.

 The expensive yet riveting adventure film with a pessimistic ending (in the same year as Star Wars (1977)) was shot in five countries (Dominican Republic, central Mexico, France (Paris), the US (New Jersey and New Mexico), and Jerusalem) and took almost two years to finish, causing it to be co-financed by two studios.
 It told the story of four men of different nationalities who were each introduced in the prologue: Latin American hit-man Nilo (Francisco Rabal), Palestinian Arab terrorist Kassem/"Martinez" (Amidou), wealthy but fraudulent Parisian investment banker Victor Manzon/"Serrano" (Bruno Cremer), and American small-time Irish mobster Jackie Scanlon/"Juan Dominguez" (Roy Scheider, but originally to be played by Steve McQueen), who all became desperate fugitives.
 They ended up in the small South (or Central) American town of Porvenir where three of them took alias names.
 [Note: the European distributor of Sorcerer deleted, without Friedkin's permission, the twenty-eight minute prologue from the original print, rendering the rest of the film difficult to understand.]